 Comparing Prices in U.S. dollars

-Add to your practice of comparing money with this array of pdf worksheets.
+Add to your practice of comparing money with this array of pdf worksheets for grade 2 and grade 3 kids.
 Figure out the cheapest item in the first part and the most expensive item in the second part of each worksheet.

 Addition and Subtraction - Comparing American Money

-Kids are expected to add or subtract and then compare the sum or difference with the given amount in the easy level and perform arithmetic operations on both sides in the moderate level.
+Kids in grade 4 and grade 5 are expected to add or subtract and then compare the sum or difference with the given amount in the easy level and perform arithmetic operations on both sides in the moderate level.

 Level: Easy, Moderate (3 worksheets each)